kodefox/infra/packages/exoflex/docs/components/Accordion.md

 # Accordion

-A component used to display an/multiple expandable list item.
+A component used to display expandable list items.

 ### Preview